A gist-like example of a CMake project with an app and a library sub-project. (Updated on 2025-11-18.)

 target_link_libraries(app PRIVATE alib)

+The project links app to the library target alib.
 The app does not need to expose this library as a part of its interface to the build users.
+Therefore alib is linked as PRIVATE, not INTERFACE or PUBLIC.
+(Qt YouTube on the topic.)
+In fact, app is an executable, it probably does not have build-time users.

-adds the whole interface of the alib target to the app build process.
+The important bit is that target_link_libraries() adds the whole interface of the alib target to the app build process.
+The library include directory is added to the target interface with target_include_directories:

 cmake_minimum_required(VERSION 3.28)

-project(alib LANGUAGES CXX)
+project(alib

 # only set the cxx_standard if it is not set by someone else